 - A change in appearance or hygiene

 - Change in eating habits

 - Loss of coordination, slow movements and speech

 - Lowered inhibitions

 Also, a person’s reaction time while taking Valium becomes slower.
-As such, their ability to drive begins to suffer, and they may often weave through lanes.
+As such, their ability to drive begins to suffer, often weaving through lanes.
 Additionally, people using Valium may appear to be sedated or look confused or like they’re in a stupor.

-Oftentimes, people with an addiction to Valium need progressively larger doses to feel the euphoric effects.
+Often times, people with an addiction to Valium need progressively larger doses to feel the euphoric effects.
 As a result, consistently taking larger doses can, unfortunately, lead to an overdose.
-Common signs of an overdose are:

 - Bluish lips